Abhirup-99/job_scraper/README.md

 ## Current Issues
 - [ ] Scraping Apple jobs board won't work in headless mode (using Selenium)
 - [ ] Allow more than one prerequisite click for Selenium job scraping
+- [ ] Expand this script to accommodate for more than just engineering/CS-related positions

 ## Company List
 Company Name | Scraping Method | Status